-1. The appropriation or acquisition of water rights for the purpose of preserving or improving the natural environment to a reasonable degree to mitigate the impact of an existing water facility.

-2. River restoration feasibility studies and construction projects that are designed to directly mitigate or significantly improve the environmental impacts of existing water facilities.
+- 1. The appropriation or acquisition of water rights for the purpose of preserving or improving the natural environment to a reasonable degree to mitigate the impact of an existing water facility. - 2.
+River restoration feasibility studies and construction projects that are designed to directly mitigate or significantly improve the environmental impacts of existing water facilities.

-The Board will consider and CWCB staff will evaluate and recommend to the Board grant applications for appropriation or acquisition of water rights to be held by the Board based on the following project types:
+The Board will consider and CWCB staff will evaluate and recommend to the Board grant applications for appropriation or acquisition of water rights_to be held by the Board based on the following project types:

-- Instream flow water rights that assist in the administration of compact-entitled waters, or address problems relating to compact-entitled waters. - Instream flow water rights that facilitate the resolution of federal water rights issues. - Instream flow water rights that assist in the recovery of threatened or endangered wildlife species or the conservation of existing wildlife species within riparian ecosystems.
+- Instream flow water rights that facilitate the resolution of federal water rights issues. - Instream flow water rights that assist in the recovery of threatened or endangered wildlife species or the conservation of existing wildlife species within riparian ecosystems.